Scotland just knows how to wow with atmospheric sites, history that goes way back and incredible vistas. Clava Cairns will wow you as well!

 With Clava Cairns being so close to Culloden, another major Outlander draw, you can see why it’s also added in.
 You’ll find many tour buses stop by here throughout the day for a while to get a photo.

 It’s really easy to get to Clava Cairns from Inverness as it’s directly outside the city.
 A car journey takes just around 15 – 20 minutes and there’s plenty of parking at the site.

-Tours often include Clava Cairns so if you’d like to add this site on to some others and let someone else do the driving then you can do so.
+If you’d like to add this site on to some other iconic Scottish landmarks and let someone else do the driving then this is a great way to do it.